 How and when can I submit a CoA application?

-To appear before both the DRC and HALRB, the CoA Application and supporting materials must be received by the County’s Historic Preservation Office by 5 p.m. on the third Wednesday of the month.
+CoA applications must be submitted online via the Permit Arlington system by 5:00 p.m. on the third Wednesday of the month.
 Complete applications will be reviewed the following month.
 Appropriate supporting documents include photographs, site plans, construction drawings, and material samples and specifications.

 Will I be allowed to make the changes outlined in my CoA request?

 Over the past 10 years, more than 500 applications have been reviewed through the CoA process and only a handful of requests have been fully denied.
-Most of the applications are approved without delay, though some may require additional DRC meetings to resolve complex design issues.
+Many CoA applications are approved in one review cycle, though some may require additional DRC meetings to resolve complex design issues.

 One of the primary goals of the HALRB is to work closely with property owners and their design teams to achieve suitable designs that meet their current needs yet still respect the building’s historic character.
 The Historic Preservation Program staff and all of the HALRB members strive to help applicants achieve an appropriate design solution.
 However, as stated in the Arlington County Zoning Ordinance, owners do have the right to appeal a HALRB denial to the County Board.